chexma/checkmk_plugins/netapp_eseries/README.md

 - Select "Create rule in folder"

 The minimum required options are "Username" and "Password", all other options are optional and should not be touched in standard environments.
-In Conditions either choose the explicit hostname of the host you added beforehands or use other conditions e.g. tags or labels (if defined ) to match your storage system(s).
+In "Conditions" either choose the explicit hostname of the host you added beforehands or use other conditions e.g. tags or labels (if defined ) to match your storage system(s).

 ## 3. Debugging

-Login to your checkmk server and switch to the site user su - siteuser
+Login to your checkmk server and switch to the site user `su - <your siteuser>`

 Execute the following command :

-'cmk -D <E-Series Hostname in checkmk> | grep Program | cut -d ":" -f 2' e.g.
+`cmk -D <E-Series Hostname in checkmk> | grep Program | cut -d ":" -f 3` e.g.
-cmk -D eseries | grep Program | cut -d ":" -f 2
+`cmk -D eseries | grep Program | cut -d ":" -f 3`

+The output is the so called "special agent" that fetches the data of your netapp for checkmk.
+Copy that command and execute add the -vvv and --debug flags.

-/omd/sites/<your site name>/local/share/check_mk/agents/special/agent_netappeseries -u 'monitor' -s '!!!!!!!!'
-'127.0.0.1'
+`/omd/sites/<your site name>/local/share/check_mk/agents/special/agent_netappeseries -u 'monitor' -s 'password' -vvv --debug 'ip-address'`